cifik1-lgtm/J.aRVIS/readme.md

    ```

 ---
 *Built for the hive-mind by cifikAI.
-Version: CIFIK Power Mark-XXXIX.*
+Version: CIFIK Power